Colonial India: Portuguese

-An account of this was done by the Portuguese civil servant Joaquim Heliodoro da Cunha Rivara which is one of the major accounts of the Pinto Revolt and subsequently translated into English by Dr. Charles Borges.
+An account of this was recorded by the Portuguese civil servant Joaquim Heliodoro da Cunha Rivara and is one of the major accounts of the Pinto revolt and has been subsequently translated into English by Dr. Charles Borges.

 Goa was annexed by India on 19 December 1961.
-Another feature of the Portuguese presence in India was their promotion of Catholicism by sponsoring missionaries from various orders, such as the Jesuit missionary Saint Francis Xavier, who is revered among the Catholics of India.
+Another feature of the Portuguese presence in India was their promotion of Catholicism by sponsoring missionaries from various religious orders, such as the Jesuit missionary Saint Francis Xavier, who is revered among the Catholics of India.

 Dutch

-Eustachius De Lannoy of the Dutch East India Company surrenders to Maharaja Marthanda Varma of the Kingdom of Travancore after the Battle of Colachel (Depiction at Padmanabhapuram Palace).

 The Dutch East India Company established trading posts along different parts of the Indian coast.
 For some time, they controlled the Malabar southwest coast (Pallipuram, Cochin, Cochin de Baixo/Santa Cruz, Quilon (Coylan), Cannanore, Kundapura, Kayamkulam, Ponnani) and the Coromandel southeastern coast (Golkonda, Bhimunipatnam, Pulicat, Parangippettai, Negapatnam) and Surat (1616–1795).
 They conquered Ceylon from the Portuguese.
 The Dutch also established trading stations in Travancore and coastal Tamil Nadu as well as at Rajshahi in present-day Bangladesh, Hugli-Chinsura, and Murshidabad in present-day West Bengal, Balasore (Baleshwar or Bellasoor) in Odisha, and Ava, Arakan, and Syriam in present-day Myanmar (Burma).
 However, their expansion into India was halted, after their defeat in the Battle of Colachel to the Kingdom of Travancore, during the Travancore-Dutch War.
 The Dutch never recovered from the defeat and no longer posed a large colonial threat to India.

 Ceylon was lost at the Congress of Vienna in the aftermath of the Napoleonic Wars, where the Dutch having fallen subject to France, saw their colonies captured by Britain.
 The Dutch later became less involved in India, as they had the Dutch East Indies (now Indonesia).